 invokedAnden, a Betancurian Ranger, is one of the nicest guys around.
 He is distinctly uneasy with any law-breaking activities.

 invokedChristano is technically one (he is a Paladin).
-He actually has no issue with putting some drug in his girlfriend's drinks, then trying to sleep with the Princess (his guide) next to his asleep girlfriend, in the underground temple during the Golden Chalice quest.
+He actually has no issue with drugging his girlfriend, then trying to sleep with the Princess (his guide) next to her, in the underground temple during the Golden Chalice quest.
 If the Princess refuses, he then tries to force her by justifying it with his status.
 The only way to really repel him is to keep pushing him away and refusing or, for a quicker and more intimidating way, threaten him with a knife.